 “what is life, but a grand adventure”

-My partner and I dreamed of campervanning around Aotearoa NZ for years, but we always put it off due to the distance and cost.
-With our move here in 2015, we finally made this two week journey over Christmas/New Years, getting a wee glimpse of Te Wai Pounamu South Island.
+Brian and I dreamed of campervanning around Aotearoa NZ for years, but we always put it off due to the distance and cost.
+With our move here in 2015, we finally made this two plus week journey over Christmas/New Years, getting a wee glimpse of Te Wai Pounamu South Island.
 I should note, that the following wouldn’t serve as an ideal itinerary as it misses two of my favorite places, most of Fiordland National Park (we had already done a trip here) and the West Coast (we were saving this for its own separate trip, because it is just that amazing).
 Also, while we had a few set destinations, we didn’t have a hard itinerary so we made some odd deviations.
 That flexibility is one of the many great things about traveling by campervan.

 We started our journey in Picton, arriving as passengers on the Interislander Ferry, a roughly four hour journey from our home in Welly.